Apply for Financial Aid

-File your Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov as early as January 1 prior to the academic year in which you plan to enroll.
-For example, if you plan to enroll in the fall 2015, you can submit your FAFSA starting October 1, 2016 using income tax information from your 2015 Federal Income Tax Return.
+File your Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov as early as October 1 prior to the academic year in which you plan to enroll.
+For example, if you plan to enroll in the fall 2017, you can submit your FAFSA starting October 1, 2016 using income tax information from your 2015 Federal Income Tax Return.

 - Stevenson University's school code is 002107.
 If you previously attended another college or university, remember to update your school code.

 - Complete the FAFSA between October 1 and February 15 to maximize your chances of consideration of funds from all sources.
 If you miss the February 15th priority deadline, still apply for available funds.

 - Transfer Students: Transfer applicants for fall enrollment should file the FAFSA by February 15th.
 Spring transfer applicants should file by October 15th.

 - FAFSA applications are processed on a rolling basis; however, you must allow five to six weeks after your FAFSA has been completed to receive any aid for which you are eligible.

 - If you file after the priority deadline, some types of aid may no longer be available to you, but we will process financial aid awards through the start of the semester and offer you any aid for which you are eligible.